mariosar/react_spa_react_router/README.md

 # mini-css-extract-plugin
 https://webpack.js.org/plugins/mini-css-extract-plugin/
+> This plugin extracts CSS into separate files.
+It creates a CSS file per JS file which contains CSS.
+It supports On-Demand-Loading of CSS and SourceMaps.
 Moves all required css modules into a separate CSS file.
 Styles are no longer injected in-line.
 Combines all required CSS and bundles it creating a single file style.css that is injected.
 Cannot be used with style-loader or else will error.

 # clean-webpack-plugin